YashHatekar/LING-L545/05_Project/README.md

 The link mentioned above contains .txt files of the twelve books named under Florentine Codex.
 All text comes in two columns; the right column contains the Nahuatl text, and the Spanish text is on the left.

+## How to use -
+The code requires NLTK and Py-Elotl to run.

+NLTK can be installed using :
+''' pip install nltk '''

+Py-Elotl can be installed using :
+''' pip install elotl '''